errai/errai/errai-demos/errai-security-demo/README.md

 ### Keycloak Integration

 This demo also features Keycloak integration.
 To preview this you will need a Keycloak server.
-You can download a fully-configured in the [Keycloak appliance zip file](http://sourceforge.net/projects/keycloak/files/1.0-beta-3/keycloak-appliance-dist-all-1.0-beta-3.zip/download).
+You can download a fully-configured [Keycloak appliance zip file](http://sourceforge.net/projects/keycloak/files/1.0.4.Final/keycloak-appliance-dist-all-1.0.4.Final.zip/download).
 To run this server, unzip the file, `cd` into the directory, then run `keycloak/bin/standalone.sh`.

 The following instructions assume you are using the Keycloak server from the link above.